- ALREADY SUBSCRIBED?

 In addition to its photography studio and darkroom facilities, which can be rented out at reasonable rates, it is also currently in the process of building a music studio.

 The president of the association of Jour et Nuit, Alexandre Grey, has floated to the top of this enterprise due to his experience in the museum sector, as well as his work in Accrobranche, the art of building structures in the tops of trees.
 Accrobranche led him to sail the Atlantic twice to and from French Guyana, and to travel to sub-Saharan Africa, again to practice and teach locals how to build in the tree tops.
-After a time working in a Paris museum and living in a ‘golden cage’ he decided he wanted to live a freer existence and so he grouped together with some like minded people and sought out the free space, a former electricity company HQs, left vacant after the company lost its contract with the Mairie of the 15 th arrondissement.
-The association has since proved to the local government that it is using the premises in a worthwhile manner and has actually signed a contract whereby the association agrees that in exchange for paying a peppercorn rent, it must fulfil an obligation to the public by providing open cultural events and workshops.
+After a time working in a Paris museum and living in a ‘golden cage’ he decided he wanted to live a freer existence and so he grouped together with some like minded people and sought out the free space, a former electricity company HQs, left vacant after the company lost its contract with the Mairie of the 15th arrondissement.
+The association has since proved to the local government that it is using the premises in a worthwhile manner and has actually signed a contract whereby the association agrees that in exchange for paying a peppercorn rent, it must fulfill an obligation to the public by providing open cultural events and workshops.
 The government intends to eventually turn the space into apartments and the association will be evicted, but until that happens the bureaucrats seem to be happy having a dynamic arts centre for its residents at next to no cost.